 Your diaphragm is your breathing muscle.
 It creates the floor of your thorax and separates your thoracic cavity from your abdominal cavity.
-It has many deep muscle fibre attachments to your ribs, vertebral bodies, psoas and quadratus lumborum.
+It has many deep muscle fiber attachments to your ribs, vertebral bodies, psoas, and quadratus lumborum.
 It also has visceral relationships with your heart, lungs, pulmonary and lymphatic systems.

 “The constant descent and ascent of the diaphragm creates a constant ‘milking’ or massaging of these vital organs as well as the abdominal organs and contributes to enormous energy efficiency.”Marie-José Blom